sumeetmallick/assignment/README.md

 3. Create a bucket in GCP (will be used to store the terraform state file)

+4. Recommended software versions need to be installed
+   * terraform - 6.10.0
+   * python - 3.11
+   * go -1.23.4

 # Terraform Project structure
-Modules
+1. Modules
-1. Cloud Function Module:
+   - Cloud Function Module:
       * Deploys the Cloud Function, bucket, archives the code, and creates a service account.
       * The code present in the scripts directory is archived, uploaded to a GCS bucket, and deployed directly to the Cloud Function using the GCS bucket.

-2. Load Balancer Module:
+   - Load Balancer Module:
       * Configures an HTTP Load Balancer with Serverless Network Endpoint Group (NEG).

-3. VPC Module:
+   - VPC Module:
       * Sets up a VPC network, a subnet, and a VPC Serverless Connector.

-Envs
+2. Envs
    * The envs folder contains the environment specific json file

-Scripts
+3. Scripts
    * Scripts folder contains the hello world code that gets deployed on the cloud function

+4. Terratest
+   * Contains automated testing script for infrastructure